vivianaquintero-creator/hw4-mlops/README.md

 ## What I Learned
 This was my first time deploying a machine learning model outside of a notebook.
 The biggest challenge was working in the terminal.
 Debugging Docker containers and dependency errors was completely new to me.
 Getting everything to work locally first, then in Docker, then live on Render was a big relief when it finally came together!

-*AI assistance was used to help set up the Flask API, Docker configuration, and deployment steps.*
+*I used AI to help troubleshoot for Flask API, Docker configuration, and deployment steps.*

 ## API Endpoints